abghorba/Tic-Tac-Toe/README.md

-If you run UnbeatableTTT, you play against the computer.
+If you run MinimaxTicTacToe, you play against the computer.
 Try to beat the computer!
 Example game of Player vs. Computer:
     Do you want to be X or O?
 (X/O)
     X